LIS

 3. Clinical staff shall be able to provide a planned regimen of 24-hour professionally directed evaluation, care, and treatment, including the administration of prescribed medications.

-4. An addiction-credentialed physician or physician with experience in addiction medicine shall oversee the treatment process and assure quality of care.
+4. An addiction-credentialed physician or physician with experience in addiction medicine shall oversee the treatment process and ensure quality of care.
 Licensed physicians shall perform physical examinations for all individuals who are admitted.
 Staff shall supervise addiction pharmacotherapy integrated with psychosocial therapies.
 The professional may be a physician or a psychiatrist, or a physician extender as defined in 12VAC30-130-5020 if knowledgeable about addiction treatment.

 D. Medically monitored intensive inpatient services (adult) and medically monitored high intensity inpatient services (adolescent) (ASAM Level 3.7) co-occurring enhanced programs as required by ASAM.